aolszowka/MsBuildFindDuplicateProjectFileNames/README.md

 There are now two ways to run this tool:

 1. (Compiled Executable) Invoke the tool via `MsBuildFindDuplicateProjectFileNames` and pass the arguments.
-2. (Dotnet Tool) Install this tool using the following command `dotnet tool install MsBuildFindDuplicateProjectFileNames` (assuming that you have the nuget package in your feed) then invoke it via `dotnet project-findduplicatename`
+2. (Dotnet Tool) Install this tool using the following command `dotnet tool install MsBuildFindDuplicateProjectFileNames` (assuming that you have the nuget package in your feed) then invoke it via `dotnet project-findduplicatefilenames`

 In both cases the flags to the tooling are identical: